BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/fillTheBlanksBot/instructions.md

 function trainModel(myText){
   // Convert all characters to lowercase for consistency myText = myText.toLowerCase();
-  // Replace multiple spaces with a single space let fixedMultipleSpaces = shrinkMultipleSpaces(???); // TODO
+  // shrink multiple spaces down to a single space let fixedMultipleSpaces = shrinkMultipleSpaces(???); // TODO
-  // Replace exclamation marks with periods let fixedPunctuationText = replacePunctuation(???, ???, ???); // TODO
+  // swap exclamation marks with periods let fixedPunctuationText = swapPunctuation(???, ???, ???); // TODO
-  // Replace question marks with periods fixedPunctuationText = replacePunctuation(fixedPunctuationText, ???, ???); // TODO
+  // swap question marks with periods fixedPunctuationText = swapPunctuation(fixedPunctuationText, ???, ???); // TODO
   // Split text into an array of sentences using ". " as the delimiter let sentenceArray = fixedPunctuationText.??? // TODO